omarpecos/app-cuak-angular/README.md

 ---
 > [App Cuak](https://omarpecos.com/cuakapp/)

-Maybe you have to wait a bit to the API to come online because it is using [Glitch](https://glitch.com/) free service and the projects are 'asleep' until they get a request.
+Maybe you have to wait a bit to the API to come online because it is using [Repl.it](https://repl.it/) free service and the projects are 'asleep' until they get a request.

-From the app you can try to log in with this data :
+You can try to register as a new user or log in with this data :
-*(Sometimes trying to log in makes the API come online faster)*

 >>User : **user**

 >>Password : **user**

-If that did not work you can try to navigate to the [API root url](https://api-graphql-cuak.glitch.me) or [API grahQL playground](https://api-graphql-cuak.glitch.me/graphql) and when they load the API is online.